hathora/builder/docs/tutorial_among_us.md

 ## Repo

-The full code for this game can be found at https://github.com/hathora/among-us-tutorial.
+The full code for this game can be found [here](https://github.com/hathora/among-us-tutorial).
 The repo includes instructions for running it locally, and you can also play the deployed version [here](https://among-us-tutorial.surge.sh/).

 This is what our game will look like by the end of this tutorial: